Child Protest Poster Silkscreen flat with letterpress type 8.5 x 11 in 2013

 I made this hybrid American flag/swastika to talk about the possible direction and future of our country.
-The American flag has been a symbol of liberty, justice and pride for centuries, but for some people, like myself, the flag has lost its honor.
-As a child I was a firm believer in what our flag stood for, but as I grow and witness what extremists in power do in its name, I am saddened.
+The American flag has been a symbol of liberty, justice and pride for centuries.
+For some people, like myself, the flag has lost its honor.
+As a child, I was a firm believer in what our flag stood for, but as I grow and witness what extremists in power do in its name, I am saddened.
 I believe we need to remember what we stand for, and not allow our symbol of justice and liberty to become full of fear and hate.

 In Thy Name Variations 2012

 Phelps Poster Series Silkscreen 20 x 26 in, 20 x 20 in 2011